 How Our Body Regulates Temperature During Sleep

 The body follows a circadian rhythm, a 24-hour internal clock influenced by light and temperature.
-As bedtime approaches, the body temperature naturally begins to drop by 0.5 to 1 °C. This drop signals the brain that it is time to sleep by triggering the secretion of melatonin.
-A room that is too warm or poorly ventilated interferes with this mechanism, delaying sleep onset and fragmenting cycles.
+As bedtime approaches, the body temperature naturally begins to drop by 0.5 to 1 °C. This drop signals to the brain that it is time to sleep by triggering the secretion of melatonin.
+A room that is too warm or poorly ventilated interferes with this mechanism, delaying the onset of sleep and fragmenting sleep cycles.
+Conversely, a slightly cool room supports and amplifies this natural cooling, facilitating the transition into deep and restorative stages of sleep.

 A Myth to Debunk: “You Need to Heat the Room to Sleep Well”

-For a long time, it was believed that sleeping in a warm room was comfortable.
-However, scientific data and recommendations from experts, such as the National Institute of Sleep and Vigilance (INSV), advocate for cooler temperatures for optimal sleep.
-A slightly cool room promotes deep sleep — the most physically restorative phase.
+For a long time, it was believed that sleeping in a warm room was synonymous with comfort.
+However, scientific data and expert recommendations contradict this intuition.
+The National Institute of Sleep and Vigilance (INSV) states that the room temperature should not exceed 20 °C and is optimal between 18 °C and 19 °C for most adults.
+A cool room promotes deep sleep — the most physically and immunologically restorative phase — while excess heat keeps the brain in a light wakefulness and increases micro-awakenings.

 Ideal Room Temperature: Recommendations

-- Elderly: also 18 to 20 °C, due to increased sensitivity to cold.
+• Elderly People: also 18 °C to 20 °C, due to less effective thermoregulation and increased sensitivity to cold.

-These recommendations are validated by the INSV, Public Health France, and other European organizations.
+These recommendations are validated by INSV, Public Health France, and other reference European organizations.

 Why a Cool Room Promotes Sleep